 SWIM START: The swim starts at North Shore Beach, approximately 0.4 miles north of the transition area.
 View the map.
 Participants should proceed to North Shore Beach for the start no later than 6:15am.
 Be sure to listen to announcements and start in your assigned wave.
 Failure to wear the official swim cap or starting in a wave other than the one you’ve been assigned will result in your disqualification.

 SWIM COURSE: Athletes will have 65 minutes to complete the Olympic swim portion of the race and 35 minutes for completion of the Sprint swim portion.
 Note that the swim takes place in open water and conditions can vary from calm to rough.
 You should be prepared and able to independently complete the distance in the allotted time, as you won’t be allowed to continue the race if you do not make the cut off.
 Follow the orange buoys during the entire swim course.
 Yellow buoys mark the two turns.
 Keep all buoys on your right by swimming to the left of each buoy.
 Athletes cutting any portion of the swim course will be disqualified.
 For your safety, certified water safety personnel will be monitoring the swim course with kayaks and rescue craft.
 The swim course ends at the steps leading up the seawall in Vinoy Park.

-SWIM WAVES: 2019 swim waves will be posted closer to race date.
+SWIM WAVES: 2019 swim waves are now posted HERE.